jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Widgets.md

 ## Change the widget content

 There are various UI elements available to make your widget inviting and engaging to end users.
-Content or information can be shown on the surface of a widget.&#x20;
+Content or information can be shown on the surface of a widget.
 Here is a list of available content/information widgets:

 | **Widget content**                                        | **Description**                                                                                                                                                 |